Join Digital Marketing Foundation MasterClass worth Rs 1999 FREE

 When customer service offered by a company is positive, it leaves the customers feeling satisfied and happy, and there is a higher chance that they will come back.
 It is a marketing technique, and different companies have different approaches for interacting with customers.

-The customers spread the word about their positive experience and lead to brand awareness.
+The customers spread the word about their positive experience which lead to brand awareness.
 The customers also win referrals.

 The people are the crux of service delivery.